Statistical Effort Modelling of Game Resource Localisation Attacks: Background

-Tools like CheatEngine~\cite{cheatengine} or scanmem~\cite{scanmem} identify memory locations holding resource data.
-The cheater plays, halts the process, and uses their tool to scan memory for values matching on-screen resources.
+In game cheats, resource hacks modify game behaviour/state regarding player resources like lives, coins, health, ammunition, gold, and energy.
+Resource hacks on (unprotected) games can be implemented in four steps~\cite{game_hacking}: \begin{enumerate} \item \emph{Resource data location pruning.} Tools like CheatEngine~\cite{cheatengine} or scanmem~\cite{scanmem} identify memory locations holding resource data.
+The cheater plays, halts the process, and uses their tool to scan\footnote{Depending on the tool being used and how the pruning logic is implemented, an attacker might technically collect memory dumps that are later scanned, or directly scan the game's current address space itself.
+Any attack strategy relying on direct scans can trivially be implemented with dumps as well, but vice versa, that might not be the case.
+For example, when a pruning logic checks whether certain invariants hold between the consecutive values in memory locations (e.g., they evolve in the same manner as the on-screen values, or they are XOR-ed versions thereof with the same mask), more information is needed than is available in the current memory space of the game.} memory for values matching on-screen resources.
 This typically yields multiple locations (some coincidental).
 To narrow candidates, they iteratively repeat gameplay and scanning after the value changes.
 The number of iterations can vary, and pruning often converges to a few addresses rather than one, so they may stop once the count stabilises even if more than one remains.

 \item \emph{Resource data location validation.} To validate the correct location, attackers modify stored values at the remaining candidate location(s) and check if on-screen values change accordingly.
 With multiple candidates, changing values individually can further prune the search space.
 However, incorrect changes risk crashes or state changes preventing attack continuation, so this cannot be brute-forced on many candidates.
 Attackers hence typically begin this step only if the number of candidates has converged sufficiently low in the previous step.